cozywho/wgcg/README.md

-wgcg.sh script is reliant on Wireguard being configured & installed.
+wgcg.sh is a server side client generator & is reliant on Wireguard being installed & configured.

-You can utilize wgsg (Wireguard Server Generator) to build out your server side.
+You can utilize wgsg (Wireguard Server Generator) to build out your server side (WIP).

-wgcg.sh & ipspace.txt need to be in the same folder.

-Modify the ipspace.txt file for your environment, keep same formatting.

 Command should look like "sudo wgcg username1 username2 .... usernameN".